Mingyang-He/mingyang.github.io/index.md

 **Hello and welcome to this blog ❤**

-This is my blog to record the learning progress on fastAI courses ❤
+This is my blog to record the learning progress on deep learning ❤

 ![Image of ai](images/mainpage.jpg)